scipy-conference/scipy_proceedings/papers/qiita_development_team/qiita_development_team.rst

 - Type 5: a researcher is interested in performing a tiered study design in which multiple levels of data are generated from the same samples.

 The list of anecdotes above, while not comprehensive, exemplifies some commonly encountered scenarios where Qiita would be a suitable tool.
+Please also note that the last point regarding integration of multiple data types is a work in progress at this point.
+Currently, only portions of the 16S workflow are implemented, but there are plans for adding additional workflows (see future directions).
 Although other platforms and individual tools exist that are capable achieving one or more of these goals independently, such ad hoc pipelines are often troublesome, time consuming, and error prone.

 Structure and Operation
 -----------------------